FilecoinFoundationWeb/filecoin-foundation/README.md

 ## Building

 To build the monorepo, run `npm run build`.
 This command will build all applications and packages in the monorepo.
 Then, `npm run start` will run the development server using the built files.

+### Remote caching

+We use Turborepo’s remote caching feature to speed up local development.
+This lets everyone share and access the same build cache on Vercel.

+To opt in, run `npx turbo login` to authenticate with Vercel and `turbo link` to link your local repo to the Vercel cache.
+The next time you run `turbo dev` or `turbo build`, you should see `Remote caching enabled` in the logs.